- 1 Sabudana Upma in Fasts

 Because of this reason, I usually avoided making it.

 Wow!
 What a beauty it was!
-Colorful, separated grains…..literally like pearls, apt to its other name ‘tapioca pearls’.
-She had made it colourful with the use of carrots, cilantro, raisins and peanuts.
-It looked so appetising and of course tasted great.
+Colorful, separated grains.....literally like pearls, apt to its other name 'tapioca pearls'.
+She had made it colorful with the use of carrots, cilantro, raisins, and peanuts.
+It looked so appetizing and of course, tasted great.

 How To Make Sabudana Khichdi